Meet Phil M.

 What if the world around Phil was a little more inclusive, a little kinder?
 How might Phil’s childhood have unfolded differently?

-At Autism Speaks, we hope to answer those questions, during World Autism Month and beyond.
+At Autism Speaks, we hope to answer those questions.
 Throughout 2020, our mission is to create a Year of Kindness, joining with our supporters to create a more inclusive and kind world.
 We believe that celebrating and encouraging acts of kindness will directly advance our mission by creating more understanding and acceptance for Phil and for all people with autism.

 As part of the Year of Kindness, we’ve set a goal of collecting one million kind acts, big and small.
-This World Autism Month, we invite everyone in and around the autism community to join us –and we’ll continue to provide new and exciting ways to get involved.
+We invite everyone in and around the autism community to join us – and we’ll continue to provide new and exciting ways to get involved.

 Help us make 2020 the Year of Kindness.
 Make your pledge to do good deeds and create a kinder world for people with autism.